showmethemodel/cfn-tool/README.md

 ### `Fn::Return`

-The return section populates the CloudFormation `Outputs` boilerplate from a simple map of keys and values.
+The return section populates the [CloudFormation outputs boilerplate][22] from a simple map of keys and values.

 ```yaml
 # INPUT